FrancisChen99/TimerTask/README.md

 # TimerTask Project Description
 <p>
 The main purpose makes FireFighters get the lastest information to understand the accident surrounding on the Map and help them make the better decision for saving lives.
-This project is made on Web application service to download the JSON files via SFTP(HTTPS) and make the the exe schedule by quartz scheduler.
+This project is made Java Web-base application for downloading the JSON files via SFTP(HTTPS), processing data cleaning and ETL in the back-end programs and setting the scheduler by quartz.
 </p>

 # Skill